mircealungu/student-projects/thesis-abstract.md

 # Abstract as the four-sentence-summary

+Template for the abstract:

+1. The problem
+2. Why the problem is a problem
+3. My startling sentence
+4. The implication of my startling sentence

+The reason for this:

 By Kent Beck

 The abstract is your four sentence summary of the conclusions of your paper.
 Its primary purpose is to get your paper into the A pile.
 Most PC members sort their papers in an A pile and a B pile by reading the abstracts.
 The A pile papers get smiling interest, the B pile papers are a chore to be slogged through.
 By keeping your abstract short and clear, you greatly enhance your chances of being in the A pile.
 I try to have four sentences in my abstract.
 The first states the problem.
 The second states why the problem is a problem.
 The third is my startling sentence.
 The fourth states the implication of my startling sentence.
 An abstract for this paper done in this style would be: